 Within the dark shots of Lupino’s face, there is always a small focused light around her eyes, exposing her inner machinations.

 The next day, Ellen sends the two of them out for the day, telling the sisters that she is going to talk with Leonora about buying the house.
 (The sisters always refer to Leonora as Miss Fiske.)
 What Ellen is really doing is planning to murder her.
 She makes the two of them take a sacred oath on the bible that they’ll never talk about the old gal again or that Leonora has sold the house to her.
 Emily intones in that coldly calm rudeness, “I won’t swear on the bible, it’s wicked.” but she agrees with a note of doubtfulness in her voice.

 The lighting falls on Ellen’s eyes as she creeps up behind Leonora with the braided curtain pull.
-Leonora is pouring herself a glass of champaigne and toasting, “To dear Emily and Louisa, may we never meet again.”
+Leonora is pouring herself a glass of champagne and toasting, “To dear Emily and Louisa, may we never meet again.”
 She begins to play Tit Willow.
-Off camera Ellen strangles Leonora in a chilling scene because of it’s sobering simplicity that is disquieting.
+Off-camera Ellen strangles Leonora in a chilling scene because its sobering simplicity is disquieting.
 It’s a little taste of Grand Guignol.
 We hear the impact of the falling body on the piano keys, it leaves the scene with a visual and audible dissonance.